dan-kiss-dev-this/aiMusicPlayer/MAKEFILE-GUIDE.md

 # Radio Calico Makefile Guide

-This project includes a comprehensive Makefile that provides convenient commands for development, production, and testing workflows.
+This project includes a comprehensive Makefile that provides convenient commands for development, production, testing, and security workflows.

 ## Quick Start